Inevitability of knowing less than nothing: Conclusion

 \section{Conclusion}

-In summary, we have established a physically motivated, minimal framework for defining conditional entropies, based on two simple postulates (non-decrease under locally balanced channels and additivity on tensor-product states).
-We then explored the consequences of these postulates, which include reduction to entropy for tensor-product states, invariance under local isometric channels, a lower bound in terms of the conditional min-entropy, and taking on a negative value for the maximally entangled state.
-We consider the latter property to be the most profound result of this work, and all of our arguments rely on constructing physical processes that respect the first postulate of non-decrease under locally balanced channels.
+In summary, we have established a physically motivated, minimal framework for defining conditional entropies, based on two simple postulates (non-decrease under conditionally mixing channels and additivity on tensor-product states).
+We then explored consequences of these postulates, which include reduction to entropy for tensor-product states, invariance under local isometric channels, a lower bound in terms of the conditional min-entropy, and taking on a negative value for the maximally entangled state.
+We consider the latter property to be the most profound result of this work, and all of our arguments rely on constructing physical processes that respect the first postulate of non-decrease under conditionally mixing channels.

-One may wonder if it might be possible to replace the additivity postulate of conditional entropy with a weaker criterion.
+Returning to the point raised in the second paragraph of Section~\ref{sec:summary-results}, one may wonder if it might be possible to replace the additivity postulate of conditional entropy with a weaker criterion.
 For example, suppose we replace the additivity postulate~\eqref{eq:QCE-2nd-postulate-add} with a weaker postulate of the form

 In Appendix~\ref{appg} we show that there exist examples of functions that satisfy both the monotonicity postulate and the above weak additivity, but take a non-negative value on \emph{all} states.
 Therefore, the negativity of conditional-entropies (as defined in this paper) on the maximally entangled state is closely related to the (strong) additivity postulate~\eqref{eq:QCE-2nd-postulate-add}.